Getting the Best Support

 - support on parenting a child with High Learning Potential,

-However, the Education Consultants can only give guidance based on the information provided to them by the parent.
+However, the advisors can only give guidance based on the information provided to them by the parent.
 More constructive, personalised advice about the child and detailed recommendations can only be given if Potential Plus UK is able to carry out an Assessment for High Learning Potential and meet with the child face-to-face.

 - How to Identify Children with High Learning Potential: signs and characteristics to look out for, common traits, problems that can arise in school or at home, spotting potential in a young child, keeping a young child motivated, learning and having fun at the same time.